evajunkova/english-for-designers/03-aboutness/case-study.md

 I would like to introduce you my recent project for glass shop MOSER.
 I got this big project from graphic design studio (Studio 66).

+## About Moser

+Moser is a Czech company focused on the production of lead-free handcrafted luxury crystal.
+The company began in 1857 when Ludwig Moser, a talented engraver and businessman opened an engraving workshop and store in the spa town of Karlovy Vary.
+The Moser trademark became the world's concept of luxury crystal and the symbol of perfect manual processing.

 ## Brief

 In the beginning, they gave me some materials and information about brand.
 Also I cooperated with two girls from production.
 So we had little team for this project.
+Deadline for this presentation was only two days instead of two weaks.
+It was very stressful.

 - Christmas identity and arrangement for Moser
 - Staircase decoration, christmas wreaths